-VCOBE PhD Program: Doctoral Student Annual Evaluation Form (To be Filled Out by Advisor) (FORM JA - Up to Comprehensive Exam with PASS)
+RCVCOBE PhD Program: Doctoral Student Annual Evaluation Form (Filled Out by Advisor) (FORM JA - Up to Comprehensive Exam with PASS)

-Name of Student: Student ID:

-Year in Program: Concentration: 0

-Evaluation Criteria Yes No NA 1) Completed course works with a 3.25 GPA or higher 2) Completed or on-track to complete CORE coursework in the discipline, as scheduled 3) Passed Preliminary Exam 4) Received a "Pass" grade for scholarship seminar 5) Passed comprehensive exam 6) Presented at least one refereed research paper in a major national or regional academic conference 7) Submitted at least one manuscript to a journal 8) Served as a reviewer for a journal or a major national and/or regional academic conference 9) Other achievements equivalent to points 6 through 9 (please, list them)
+Nam e of Student: Student ID: Year in Program: Concentration: Evaluation Criteria Yes No NA 1) Completed cour se works with a 3.25 GPA or higher 2) Completed or o n-track to complete CORE coursework in the discipline, as scheduled 3) Received a "Pas s" grade for scholarship seminar 4) Passed compreh iensive exam 5) Presented at lea ist one refereed research paper in a major national or regional academic 6) Submitted at lea ast one manuscript to a journal 7) Served as a revi ewer for a journal or a major national and/or regional academic conference 8) Other achievem ents equivalent to points 5 through 8 (please, list them) Advi sor Name: Signature: Date: Stud ent Signature: Subm use o vill be verified, and if needed, corrected by the PhD office.
+Please do not write below this line ∍.
+PhD C office o official Ove rall Assessment : ☐ M∈ seeds expectations (YES or NA - 1 through 4; then YES for any 5 through 8) sets expectations (YES or NA - 1 through 4) ow expectations (NO for any item 1 through 4)

-Advisor Name:

-Signature: Date:

-Student Signature:

-Submitted information will be verified, and if needed, corrected by the PhD office.
-Please do not write below this line.
-PhD office official use only.